neilivanorencia/neilivanorencia/README.md

 </div>
 <br />

-I am currently taking **Bachelor of Science in Computer Science** with a constant **keen interest in technology** and **passion about lifelong learning**.
-I work hard and am **adaptable** with a **receptive mind for changes and improvements** in the continuously changing field of technology.
+I'm currently taking **Bachelor of Science in Computer Science, majoring in Intelligent Systems**, with a strong pull toward **web development and web design** and a solid grounding in **data science and machine learning**.
+I stay **adaptable and analytical**, always looking to pick up new tools and ideas as the field moves.

-My attention is geared more towards being **analytical** and **resourceful** as well as **updating my knowledge** to keep track and stay ahead of the upcoming developments in the field of technology.

-I thrive and am **really passionate about web development and web design**.
-Additionally, I possess a **solid foundation of knowledge in data science and machine learning**.
-I also constantly try to **learn and look to add knowledge** in other areas that involve coding.

 ---